 I love croissants.
 They're more than just bread.
 They are bread that loves you.
 And I like it.
 I've tried anything croissant related at Trader Joe's.
 I've bought more boxes of Chocolate Croissants than I care to discuss.
 I love the Almond Croissants just as much.
 I keep a box of the Ham & Cheese Croissants around in case I want a quick and light lunch.

 So if the phrase "best thing since sliced bread" works here, then I'd like to add the word "croissant" next to the word bread.
 They belong together.

-A croissant, is bread that is very buttery.
+A croissant is a bread that is very buttery.
 This loaf is no exception.
-And it doesn’t seek to hide any of its layers.
+And it doesn't seek to hide any of its layers.